 If your pet isn’t suffering from a specific health condition that could be improved upon with muscle supplements, or a veterinarian doesn’t prescribe or even suggest muscle supplements, then supplementing a dog’s diet with muscle-building vitamins or powders is generally up to the owner’s discretion.

-In general, if there is no good health related reason to use these supplements, they are not recommended, and a dietary adjustment should be followed instead to make the dog gain weight and muscle mass.
-No matter the reason, dog owners should always confer with a pet care professional to ensure this is right for their pet.
+In general, if there is no good health-related reason to use these supplements, they are not recommended, and a dietary adjustment should be followed instead to make the dog gain weight and muscle mass.

 Why Give Pets Muscle Supplements?

-Why Give Pets Muscle SupplementsMuscle supplements are not just for Pit Bull and Bully breeds, and they're not given to dogs for aesthetic purpose.
-Below are some common good reasons owners may consider giving a dog muscle supplements.
+Why Give Pets Muscle SupplementsMuscle supplements are not just for Pit Bull and Bully breeds; they're not given to dogs for aesthetic purposes.

 1. Build muscles

-Some owners may simply want their dog to appear more muscular.
-The motivation behind this may be to give a guard or watch dog a more intimidating appearance as they help protect property and their people.
+The motivation behind this may be to give a guard or watchdog a more intimidating appearance as they help protect property and their people.

-Others may want their pet to better fit the description of a show dog to improve their chances of placement and make them more competitively successful.
-Owners of athletic dogs on a special diet may also give these supplements to optimize muscle building.
+Others may want their pet to fit the description of a show dog better to improve their chances of placement and make them more competitively successful.

 2. Build strength

-Owners who routinely enter their dog into competitions that have multiple categories not just based on appearance, may choose to give their canine muscle supplements in order to make them stronger.
-There's a number of dog sports where such supplements may be advantageous for the animal.
+Owners who routinely enter their dogs into competitions that have multiple categories, not just based on appearance, may choose to give their canine muscle supplements to make them stronger.

-Agility competitions, one of the many canine sports, take place nationwide and year-round and within their demanding yet enjoyable environment the owners have just as much fun watching the event as their dogs do running, jumping, and hurdling around a challenging course.
-These dogs often receive specialized diet, where supplements may be a part of it.
+Agility competitions, one of the many canine sports, take place nationwide and year-round, and within their demanding yet enjoyable environment, the owners have just as much fun watching the event as their dogs do running, jumping, and hurdling around a challenging course.

 3. Gain energy